PratimaGurav/cellar-89/README.md

 Users can also stay updated with all the latest and exclusive offers by following on Facebook page and by subscribing to the monthly newsletter.

+Stripe test card can be used to test the card payment functionality.

+Card Number- 4242 4242 4242 4242 - CVC and 5-number postal code at the end of the card can be any numbers.

 # Target Audience